Queen Margaret University

-Queen Margaret University is a public university in Musselburgh, East Lothian, Scotland.
-It is named after the Scottish Queen Saint Margaret (1045-1093).
+Queen Margaret University (QMU) is a public university in Musselburgh, East Lothian, Scotland.
+It is named after Saint Margaret, queen consort of Alba from 1045 to 1093.

-The university can trace its origins to The Edinburgh School of Cookery and Domestic Economy founded in 1875.
-Queen Margaret University College was awarded full university status becoming Queen Margaret University in January 2007.
+The university can trace its origins to the Edinburgh School of Cookery and Domestic Economy, founded in 1875.
+Renamed Queen Margaret College from 1972, it was awarded full university status in January 2007.

 History

-The university was founded in Edinburgh in the year 1875, as The Edinburgh School of Cookery and Domestic Economy, by Christian Guthrie Wright and Louisa Stevenson, both members of the Edinburgh Ladies' Educational Association.
+The university was founded in Edinburgh in the year 1875, as the Edinburgh School of Cookery and Domestic Economy by Christian Guthrie Wright and Louisa Stevenson, both members of the Edinburgh Ladies' Educational Association.
 The school was founded as a women-only institution, with twin aims of improving women's access to higher education and improving the diets of working class families.
 Teaching was initially delivered via lectures at the Royal Museum, supplemented by a programme of public lectures and demonstrations delivered nationwide, but in 1877 the school established a base at Shandwick Place, in Haymarket.

 The school moved in 1891 to Atholl Crescent, expanding its courses and offering residential places to students.
 In the same year, HRH Princess Louise, Duchess of Argyll became Patron of the institution until her death in 1939.
 In 1909, the school was designated a central institution and brought under the public control of the Scottish Education Department.
 The first principal appointed was Ethel De la Cour.
 De la Cour retired in 1930, and in the same year the school became the Edinburgh College of Domestic Science.

 In 1961, the college acquired its Corstorphine campus, purchasing a portion of the Clermiston estate from developers.
 The campus was first occupied by the college in 1970, opened by HRH Princess Alice, Duchess of Gloucester who had become Patron of the institution in 1940 and remained Patron until her death.
 In 1972, the name Queen Margaret was adopted to dissociate the college from the narrow field of domestic science.
 Thereafter, the college broadened its range of courses, especially in the dramatic arts and paramedical healthcare fields.
 The following institutions have since been absorbed by Queen Margaret: